davidsth/dotfiles/README.md

-###Bacup of my dotfiles
+###Backup of my dotfiles
 ----
 I've tried my best to make this work out of the box.
-Feel free to tell me if something doesn't work properly.
-You can probably see, most of the symm linking and other commands can just be put in a script file to automate the process.
+Most of the symm linking and other commands can just be put in a script file to automate the process.
-You can do that if you want to if that's convinient for you.
-Also, for rc.lua and theme.lua, don't forget to change the username to yours.
+Also, for rc.lua and theme.lua, don't forget to change the username.

 Take these steps to synchronise it into another(your) computer:
 <pre>